IGI-111/retry-block/README.md

 }
 ```

-The macro accepts an iterator over `Duration`s and a block that returns a `Result` (or `OperationResult`;
+The macro accepts an iterator over `Duration`s and a block that returns a `Result` (or `OperationResult` if you want to explicitly control the retry/bail behavior).
-see below).
 The iterator is used to determine how long to wait after each unsuccessful try and
 how many times to try before giving up and returning `Result::Err`.
 The block determines either
 the final successful value, or an error value, which can either be returned immediately or used
 to indicate that the operation should be retried.